RCE-bot/Software-Readvanced-/README.md

 ## Running the app on your machine (automation)

 ### option 1
-1. run this in cmd
+1. run this in cmd (requires git installed on computer) or download the zip file and unzip it
 ```sh
 git clone https://github.com/Airstriker123/Software-Readvanced.git
 cd Software-Readvanced